vishnuvk0/INTERVIEW-Patient-Data-API/README.md

 Please implement the following using NodeJS.
 Feel free to work with JS or TS.

-**The backend implimentation is most important here.** If we don't get to the front end that is fine.
+**The backend implementation is most important here.** If we don't get to the front end that is fine.
 But if we do please use React.

 ## Backend API